fridgecow/smartalarm-server/README.md

 The server is written in Go, so make sure your go environment is set up.

-1. `git clone` using your preferred method.
+1. `go get github.com/fridgecow/smartalarm-server` or `git clone` to fetch project.
-2. `go get .` to fetch dependencies.
+2. `cd $GOPATH/src/github.com/fridgecow/smartalarm-server` if using `go get`
-3. Setup environment as required.
+3. Setup environment as required (see below).
 5. `go run .` will run the server immediately. `go install .` or `go build .` will create a binary for installation elsewhere.

 ### Setup Environment